RusherDevelopment/rusherhack-plugins/PLUGINS.md

 | [RusherHack Instance Info](https://github.com/John200410/rusherhack-instance-info) | <img src="https://github.com/John200410.png" width="20" style="vertical-align: middle;"> John200410 | Provides detailed information about the current instance. | ![GitHub Downloads](https://img.shields.io/github/downloads/John200410/rusherhack-instance-info/total) |
 </details>

+## Plugin List

+> [!NOTE]
+> The following plugins are community contributions.
+Always verify the source code and test plugins in a safe environment before using them in your main game.

 ---

+> [!TIP]
+> Use the **Outline** on the right side of this page to quickly navigate to a specific plugin.
+Alternatively, press **Ctrl + F** to search for a plugin name directly.

 - ### [Example Plugin](https://github.com/RusherDevelopment/example-plugin) <br>